© Chingyunsong | Dreamstime.com

 What is diverticulitis?
 Definition-wise, it’s a condition that’s best explained by describing how it starts—and what it starts as.
 According to The Diverticulitis Foundation of America, half of Americans older than age 60 have diverticulosis, a condition where small pouches (about the size of large peas) called diverticula bulge outward from the colon.

 Diverticulosis is not a disease in itself, but if diverticula become inflamed or infected, the condition progresses to diverticulitis and requires treatment.
 Ten to 25 percent of people with diverticulosis develop diverticulitis.
 Diverticulitis usually occurs when the pouches become blocked by waste and allow bacteria to build up.
-The risk of diverticulitis increases with age, as 70 percent of people over the age of 80 have the disease.
-Obesity and a lack of exercise are also factors.

 Download this expert FREE guide, Abdominal Pain: Diverticulitis, stomach ulcer, gastritis, gallbladder pain, and GERD—symptoms and treatments.